Waterfall Way

 Driving Waterfall Way in NSW: constant attention is required

-Waterfall Way (NSW State Route 78) is the name of a very scenic drive located in Northern New South Wales, Australia.
+Waterfall Way (NSW State Route 78) is a very scenic drive located in Northern New South Wales, Australia.
 The road runs through rainforest, river valleys and waterfalls, including New England and Dorrigo National Parks.

 Where does Waterfall Way start and finish?